mnxoid/boilerplate/README.md

-To publish to heroku run:
+To publish to heroku run these commands:

 	git init